“The aim of marketing is to know and understand the customer so well, the product or service sells itself.” – Peter Drucker

 - Feels pressured by his workload

-- Is stressed out by all the emails from clients
+- Can become stressed by the volume of client emails

 - Struggles to handle the communication between his co-workers and his clients.